wrdwllm/df_lab/content/Resources/Data.md

 [CSIRO](https://data.csiro.au) provides open-access geospatial data sets about biodiversity, ecology, and ecosystems.
 These are often for specific locations and research projects.

 The [Atlas of Living Australia](https://www.ala.org.au/) contains occurrence records for 5,820 species.
-For example, you can search for the [[../Stakeholders/Superb fairywren|Superb fairywren]] to access a [dataset of sightings](https://bie.ala.org.au/species/https://biodiversity.org.au/afd/taxa/ae56080e-4e73-457d-93a1-0be6a1d50f34) and information about the species.
+For example, you can search for the [[../Stakeholders/Superb fairy-wren|Superb fairy-wren]] to access a [dataset of sightings](https://bie.ala.org.au/species/https://biodiversity.org.au/afd/taxa/ae56080e-4e73-457d-93a1-0be6a1d50f34) and information about the species.

 The [Victorian Biodiversity Atlas](https://vba.biodiversity.vic.gov.au/vba/#/) also provides occurrence records for Victoria, but these are incorporated into ALA.